FAQs – Frequently Asked Questions

 Does my dog have to be spayed or neutered?

-Yes, all dogs here for daycare and overnights must be spayed or neutered by the time they are 7 months old.
+Yes, all dogs here for daycare must be spayed or neutered by the time they are 7 months old.

 Where do the dogs go to potty?